ecohealthalliance/building-blocks-of-reproducibility/happy_renv_with_targets.md

-The `renv` package and targets are happy partners in reproducible research workflows.
+The `renv` package and targets are partners in reproducible research workflows.

 `renv` is used to manage the R package dependecnies for your project, while `targets` allows you to create a workflow that can be readily passed from one machine to another.